joseeden/joeden/docs/012-Amazon-Web-Services/011-Projects/011-Serverless-Application-Model/README.md

 sam init
 ```

 It will return the following response.
 Enter 1 to select quickstart templates for testing and then choose the Hello World example.
 You can choose the runtime as well as enable tX-Ray tracing and CloudWatch Insights.
-For lab purposes, we just need the structured logging
+For lab purposes, we just need the structured logging.

 ![](/gif/docs/sample-aws-sam.gif)